saberchaghamirza/Photogrammetry-work-staion/README.md

-rau GUI.py and use it
+Run GUI.py and use it